teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 ---

-The model was able to correctly guess All 7 traffic signs, giving an accuracy of 100%.
+The model was able to correctly guess all 7 traffic signs, giving an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 96.8%.
-The softmax probability for 5 generated for the fist choice for 5 of the images was effectively 1 (0.999 or greater).
+The softmax probability generated for the first choice on 5 of the images was effectively 1 (0.999 or greater).

-The model was 99.6% sure of the "No Entry" sign prediction, generating only .003 and .001 chance of the sign being a Yield or Stop sign respectively.
+The model was 0.996 sure of the "No Entry" sign prediction, generating only .003 and .001 chance of the sign being a Yield or Stop sign respectively.
 This was somewhat interesting as the "No Entry" sign is circular whereas the Yield and Stop signs have straight edges (triangle and octoganal).

 The "Ahead Only" sign had the lowest top prediction probability of 0.942, which was still very good, with secondary guesses of General Caution, Traffic Signals, Speed Limit, and Go Straight or Left rounding out the top 5 predictions.
 (See Table 8 for details and notes).